pcorey/pcorey.github.io/_posts/2016-09-14-phoenix-todos-part-3.markdown

 # [Sign-Up Route and Controller]({{page.repo}}/commit/c118f81324c5aa7392f1c998df279df7e36510d6)

-The first step to implementing authorization in our application is creating a back-end sign-up route that creates a new user in our system.
+The first step to implementing authentication in our application is creating a back-end sign-up route that creates a new user in our system.

 To do this, we'll create an `"/api/users"`{:.language-elixir} route that sends `POST`{:.language-elixir}
 requests to the `UserController.create`{:.language-elixir} function: